MiniZinc/libminizinc/docs/en/command_line.rst

     command).
 You can select a solver by name, id, or tag, and add a specific version.
 For example, to select a mixed-integer programming solver, identified by the ``mip`` tag, you can use ``--solver mip``.
-To select a specific version of Gurobi (in case you have two versions installed), use ``--solver Gurobi@7.5.2``.
+To select a specific version of Gecode (in case you have two versions installed), use ``--solver Gecode@6.3.0``.
 Instead of the name you can also use the solver's identifier, e.g. ``--solver org.gecode.gecode``.

     The second form of the command selects the solver from the given